 Thanks to better farm practices, Jharkhand women farmers reap more money

-Till last year, women farmers in the tribal belt of Khunti district in Jharkhand sold tomatoes at throw away prices.
+Till last year, female farmers in the tribal belt of Khunti district in Jharkhand sold tomatoes at throw-away prices.
 This year, they have reasons to smile.
-These women farmers are earning at least 75 per cent more for tomatoes, thanks to better farm practices and sale of their produce through farmer producer body.
+These farmers are earning at least 75 per cent more for tomatoes, thanks to better farm practices and sale of their produce through farmer producer body.

 In this Kharif season so far, the MSFPC has procured over 104 tonnes of tomatoes from member farmers and aims to purchase about 1,000 tonnes by the end of December.
 After purchasing from farmers, the farmer producer organisation has already sold about Rs 10 lakh worth tomatoes to traders, she added.
 "Earlier, women farmers used to sell tomatoes in the range of Rs 15-20 per kg.
 Now, they are getting better rates as we are sorting and grading the produce and dealing in bulk quantity," Muktanag, a board member of MSFPC, said.